HenryChen-CH/Hand-Written-Digit-Recognition/README.md

-hand_digits_recognition
+Hand written digit recognition
 =======================

 This is a basic project aimed at recognizing hand-written digits using Matlab.
+MNIST dataset is used.